-Neyland Stadium seats 102,455 people, making it the third-largest non-racing stadium in the United States.
+Neyland Stadium is the third-largest non-racing stadium in the United States.
 It's been ranked as the best college football stadium by The Sporting News and as part of the best college football weekend experiences by Sports Illustrated.
 The area where the stadium stands had humble beginnings, though.
 In 1921, it was completed as simply a field with just the Western stands.
 The university ran out of money, and students and faculty were recruited to finish the project.
 The playing surface, Watkins-Shields Field, is named after the original donors, Andrew Poyar, Colonel W.S.
 Shields, and Alice Watkins-Shields.
 The stadium is named after UT's most winning coach, General Robert Neyland, who not only coached from 1926 to 1952, but also spearheaded the stadium's first major expansion.
 His forward-thinking plans have been included in every expansion since.
 Today, a nine-foot, nearly 1,500-pound bronze statue of General Neyland kneels between gates 15A and 17 in the general's honor.